paulghaddad/baby_site/src/pages/books/index.md

 path: /books
 title: Books for Baby
 ---
 A good book is hard to find.
-I’ve searched high and low for good books for my son.
-Here are some of his favorites (so far!).
+Here are some of Hayden’s favorites (so far!).

 ### Nursery Rhymes